mrcnski/believeobey.live/_posts/2024-10-25-yeshua-taught-us-how-to-love.md

 verse="1 John 3:15"
 %}

----
+### Forgive

 {% include verse.html
-text="But I say to you: Love your enemies and pray for those who persecute you, so that you may be children of your Father in heaven, for he makes his sun rise on the evil and on the good and sends rain on the righteous and on the unrighteous.
-For if you love those who love you, what reward do you have?
-Do not even the tax collectors do the same?" verse="Matthew 5:44-46"
+text="Whenever you stand praying, forgive, if you have anything against anyone, so that your Father in heaven may also forgive you your trespasses." verse="Mark 11:25"
 %}

----

 {% include verse.html
-text="“Whenever you stand praying, forgive, if you have anything against anyone, so that your Father in heaven may also forgive you your trespasses.”" verse="Mark 11:25"
-%}

-{% include verse.html
-text="“For if you forgive others their trespasses, your heavenly Father will also forgive you, but if you do not forgive others, neither will your Father forgive your trespasses." verse="Matthew 6:14-15"
+text="For if you forgive others their trespasses, your heavenly Father will also forgive you, but if you do not forgive others, neither will your Father forgive your trespasses." verse="Matthew 6:14-15"
 %}